Bulldog News

 We also welcome copies of the Garfield literary publication, the Garfield Pen.

 Thank you to the many people who have donated to our collection!
-If you have any Arrows or Pens to donate (or if you wish to purchase any extra copies we may have), contact Historian Lana Finegold at lanafinegold [@] msn [dot] com.
+If you have any Arrows or Pens to donate (or if you wish to purchase any extra copies we may have), contact Historian Lana Finegold at alfinegold [@] icloud [dot] com

 The final issue of the GGG Gazette was published in October 2023 and mailed to all members whose dues were up to date.
+Click here for the history of the Gazette.
 If you would like to see a Gazette from 2015, click here to download it.

 Reunions, Announcements, Class Events, Class Lists

-Garfield High School Class of 1967Your Class Representative is the source of all the information about your Class Reunion, classmates and announcements pertaining to your class.
+Garfield High School Class of 1967Your Class Representative is the source of all the information about your class reunion and other events, classmates and announcements pertaining to your class.
 Be sure you have registered your current contact information with your Class Rep. For a complete list of Class Representatives, click here.

 Website Updates